emmercm/www/src/blog/_who-is-your-audience.md

 Having a clear goal will increase the effectiveness of your technical writing.

-I've found myself giving this advice at work lately:
+I've found myself giving this advice to fellow software engineers at work recently:

 > When writing a document that intends to communicate an idea or drive some action, you need to answer three questions:
 >